tonyzimbinski/infinite-campus/README.md

 # Advanced Usage

-The following methods are all implemented in [`finite.fetch()`](#finitefetchusername-password-district-state).
+The following methods are all implemented in [`campus.fetch()`](#campusfetchusername-password-district-state).
 These methods are left exposed so people looking for more control can use them.
-If you are looking to implement other infinite campus functions (ie. assignments, notifications etc) you can use the [`finite.login`](#finitelogindistrict-username-password) function to make authenticating easy for your modifications.
+If you are looking to implement other infinite campus functions (ie. assignments, notifications etc) you can use the [`campus.login`](#campuslogindistrict-username-password) function to make authenticating easy for your modifications.

-### finite.cookies(cookies)
+### campus.cookies(cookies)

 This method lets you get and set cookies.
 If you pass it a value it will override the current cookies.